Reality TV Show Insurance: No Fear Factor

 Television Insurance and Entertainment

-Producers, however, have found a way to attract insurers to get the program off the ground, and that is to minimize the risk of injury in any episode shooting.
-So, the vermin in Fear Factor were probably laboratory rats and the contestants would have had anti-tetanus shots.
+Producers, however, have found a way to attract insurers to get the program off the ground, and that is to minimize the risk of injury in an episode shooting.
+So, the vermin in Fear Factor was probably laboratory rats and the contestants would have had anti-tetanus shots.

 Reality TV production insurance is not cheap.
 A typical insurance package for filming would comprise 3% to 5% of the total episode's budget.
 An insurance policy written for a reality TV show would cost 20% to 50% more, depending on the stunts involved in the program.